 fastcgi_pass unix:/var/run/php5-fpm.sock;

-Save the configuration file file by hitting CTRL + X
+Save the configuration file by hitting CTRL + X

 (Windows) or CMD + X